Department of Pediatrics

 Welcome to the Division of Pediatric Nephrology and Hypertension.
 Established in the 1970s, our division provides up-to-date, compassionate, comprehensive, state-of-the-art care to infants, children and teenagers with disorders of the urinary tract, from birth until age 21 years, and also counsels mothers when a kidney problem is discovered during pregnancy.
 Because kidney disease is often associated with elevated blood pressure, we also specialize in the evaluation and treatment of hypertension.
-The chief of the division has been listed as one of the “Best Doctors” in New Jersey for many years.

 As part of our mission, the division plays an active role in undergraduate, graduate and continuing medical education programs and conducts research activities.
 Our current chief also serves as Associate Program Director of the Pediatric Residency Program.

 We are delighted to be part of the expanding children’s academic health campus in New Brunswick.
 Our main outpatient program is at the Child Health Institute of New Jersey, a comfortable setting designed specifically for young children and adolescents, where we see patients four to five days a week and hold pediatric kidney transplant clinics twice weekly.